Islam and violence: Quran

-Islamic Doctrines and teachings on matters of war and peace have become topics of heated discussion in recent years.
+Islamic doctrine and teachings on matters of war and peace have become topics of heated discussion in recent years.
 Charles Matthews writes that there is a "large debate about what the Quran commands with regard to the 'sword verses' and the 'peace verses'".
 According to Matthews, "the question of the proper prioritization of these verses, and how they should be understood in relation to one another, has been a central issue for Islamic thinking about war."
 According to Dipak Gupta, "much of the religious justification of violence against nonbelievers (Dar ul Kufr) by the promoters of jihad is based on the Quranic "sword verses".

 The Quran contains passages that could be used to glorify or endorse violence.

 On the other hand, other scholars argue that such verses of the Qur'an are interpreted out of context, Micheline R. Ishay has argued that "the Quran justifies wars for self-defense to protect Islamic communities against internal or external aggression by non-Islamic populations, and wars waged against those who 'violate their oaths' by breaking a treaty". and British orientalist Gottlieb Wilhelm Leitner stated that jihad, even in self-defence, is "strictly limited".

 However, according to Oliver Leaman, a number of Islamic jurists asserted the primacy of the "sword verses" over the conciliatory verses in specific historical circumstances.
 For example, according to Diane Morgan, Ibn Kathir (1301–1372) asserted that the Sword Verse abrogated all peace treaties that had been promulgated between Muhammad and idolaters.

-Prior to the Hijra travel Muhammad non-violently struggled against his oppressors in Mecca.
+Prior to the Hijra travel, Muhammad non-violently struggled against his oppressors in Mecca.
 It wasn't until after the exile that the Quranic revelations began to adopt a more defensive perspective.
 From that point onward, those dubious about the need to go to war were typically portrayed as lazy cowards allowing their love of peace to become a fitna to them.

 Hadiths

-The context of the Quran is elucidated by Hadith (the teachings, deeds and sayings of Muhammad).
-Of the 199 references to jihad in perhaps the most standard collection of hadith—Bukhari—all refer to warfare.
+The context of the Quran is elucidated by Hadith (the teachings, deeds, and sayings of Muhammad).
+Of the 199 references to jihad in perhaps the most standard collection of hadith—Sahih Bukhari—all refer to warfare.

 Quranism

 Quranists reject the hadith and only accept the Quran.
-The extent to which Quranists reject the authenticity of the Sunnah varies, but the more established groups have thoroughly criticised the authenticity of the hadith and refused it for many reasons, the most prevalent being the Quranist claim that hadith is not mentioned in the Quran as a source of Islamic theology and practice, was not recorded in written form until more than two centuries after the death of Muhammed, and contain perceived internal errors and contradictions.
+The extent to which Quranists reject the authenticity of the Sunnah varies, but the more established groups have thoroughly criticised the authenticity of the hadith and refused it for many reasons, the most prevalent being the Quranist claim that hadith is not mentioned in the Quran as a source of Islamic theology and practice, was not recorded in written form until more than two centuries after the death of Muhammad, and contain perceived internal errors and contradictions.